Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ## Usability

-_Evaluates the user interface.
-It has several subcategories, among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._
+Evaluates the user interface.
+It has several subcategories, among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards.

-(fill in here )
+* The application documentation must be in English language.

+* Javadoc must be used to generate useful documentation for Java code.

+* All the images/figures produced during the software development process should be recorded in SVG format.

 ## Reliability